-Dr. Dwarkanath Shantaram Kotnis, popularly known as Dr. Kotnis was one of the five doctors sent to China to provide medical assistance to injured soldiers during the second Sino-Japanese war in 1938.
-Dr. Kotnis was born on 10 October 1910 in Sholapur, Maharashtra and died on 09 December 1942 in China.
-Her wife was a Chinese woman, named Quinglan Guo, married in 1941.
+Dr. Dwarkanath Shantaram Kotnis, popularly known as Doctor Kotnis was one of the five doctors sent to China to provide medical assistance to injured soldiers during the second Sino-Japanese war in 1938.
+Dr. Kotnis was born on 10 October 1910 in Sholapur, Maharashtra, and died on 09 December 1942 in China.
+Her wife was a Chinese woman, named Quinglan Guo, who married in 1941.
 Dr. Kotnis was a devoted doctor.
 He died from overwork.

 In 1938, during the Japanese invasion of China the communist General Zhu De requested Jawaharlal Nehru to send some doctors to China.
 Subash Chandra Bose, the then president of Congress appealed to the people through a press statement on 30 June 1938.
 He arranged to send a team of volunteer doctors and an ambulance by collecting RS.
 22000/-.
 There were five doctors in the team:

 - Dr. Kotnis from Sholapur